Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Viewing usage

-The **Usage** tab enables you to view the usage of allocated resources for the selected organization for the selected product or all products for the selected period.
+The **Usage** view enables you to view the usage of allocated resources for the selected organization for the selected product or all products for the selected period.

 ![Viewing usage](/Images/usage_tab.png)

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
-3. Click the **Usage** tab from the left navigation.
+3. Click **Usage** from the left navigation.
 4. If you're a member of multiple organizations, select the organization you want to view from the *Usage* dropdown menu.
 5. Select a month and year from the dropdown.
 6. You can select **Show Environments**.